 I have had the pleasure of working with many CX professionals over the years, most of whom were (and are) very effective at their job.
-The CX leaders who are most effective all share one trait in common; they tend to be fervent change agents for the organization.
+The core leadership trait that they share is they are fervent change agents for the organization.
 The status quo to them is unacceptable and, as leaders, they are usually tapped to do the job of CX transformation for that reason.

 These leaders want to do things differently as it relates to customer practices and policies.
 Very often CX leaders (CCO, CXO etc) are imported from different areas of the organization such as marketing, operations, call center operations human resources, etc. They bring that perspective to the job, but the effective ones usually speak several functional languages which helps them in boundary spanning to bring the organization together to one common CX cause.